 Stick with 2 inch schedule 40 or 2 inch furniture grade PVC pipe.
 Schedule 80 pipe has a smaller ID and some K-Cups might not fit well.
 Also, 2 inch PVC pipe is pretty common.
 The length of pipe used in this project was salvaged from the leftovers of a different project.
 So, raid the garage and maybe you won't need to buy a new stick of PVC pipe.

-Amazon links for the parts.
+Amazon Affiliate links for the parts.
 I get a small referral fee if you click the links below.
 Nothing changes on your end, but it helps me work on more projects to share:

 Assembly is straightforward: